 A sixth grader deep in a networking conversation?

 For teachers Mary Lynn Thurman and Trevon James, it’s a beautiful sight.

 The two educators teach at George M. Hampton Middle School in Dale City, Virginia.
 The school is part of Prince William County Public Schools, among the largest schools systems in the state.

-Since the start of the academic year, Thurman and James have incorporated readings, videos and short activities from the Emerge with Rubin online program.
+Since the start of the academic year, Thurman and James have incorporated readings, videos and short activities from the Emerge online program.

 The face-to-face networking exercise was a highlight for Thurman.
 In the activity, students paired off and learned to ask each other questions that began with who, what, where, when, why and how.